 The planning process can be daunting.
 Here are a few tips to make it go more smoothly.

-1. Start with a review of how the world has changed since your last planning process.
+- Start with a review of how the marketplace has changed since your last planning process.
 This will put needed changes into context and prepare your team to consider new ideas.
-For example, what marketing strategy has your competition put into place and what new competitors, if any, have appeared?
+For example, what marketing strategies have your competitors put into place and what new competitors, if any, have emerged?
 Have your sales and revenue changed?
 Have you introduced new services?
 Any change in your marketing environment requires a change in marketing plans.

-3. Always lead with research.
+- Always lead with research.
 Knowledge is power.
-The more you know about your market, your clients, your prospects, and your competition, the better you can address them in your marketing plan.
+The more you know about your market, your clients, your prospects and your competition, the better you can address them in your marketing plan.
 Research reduces risk.
 Invest in it and you won’t be sorry.
 But remember, professional services are different.
 Consumer-style research won’t work for B2B professional services.

-4. Expertise wins new clients and attracts top talent.
-Potential clients don’t want to hire amateurs — they want to hire the best talent their money can buy.
+- Expertise wins new clients and attracts top talent.
+Potential clients don’t want to hire amateurs—they want to hire the best talent their money can buy.
 By making your expertise visible and compelling, you’ll ensure that prospects talk to you first.
 Also, the best employee talent wants to work for the top firms.
-If your firm is seen as a true experts in its area, you’ll attract the best employees, too.
+If your firm is seen as true experts in its area, you’re more likely to attract the best employees, too.

-5. Expertise is best conveyed by visibility and making complicated topics understandable.
-The more your firm’s experts are seen and heard — and the more prospects turn to them for a clear understanding of complex topics affecting them — the more new business you’ll attract.
+- Expertise is best conveyed by visibility and making complicated topics understandable.
+The more your firm’s experts are seen and heard—and the more prospects rely on their writing and speaking to understand the complex issues that affect them—the more new business you’ll attract.

 We call these people Visible Experts®, and our research shows that buyers seek them out when they have a specific problem or challenge that requires a solution fast.

-1. Use marketing techniques that have been proven effective.
+- Use proven marketing techniques.
 Once again, a little homework goes a long way.
 As discussed earlier, find out how prospects like to receive their information and then include those channels in your marketing plan.
 Don’t waste time and money using channels that potential clients aren’t using.
-Above all, make sure your website is current, is easy to navigate, and contains the kind of valuable content that attracts the right target audience.
+Above all, make sure your website is up-to-date, is easy to navigate and contains the kind of valuable content that attracts the right target audience.

-2. Most marketing does not work because it is not correctly implemented.
-Even the best-laid plans can go awry if they are under-resourced, under-funded, and poorly implemented.
-Make sure you have the right plan in place and the resources and talent needed to successfully implement it.
-If you don’t have the ability to implement in-house, partner with an outside resource that does.
+- Most marketing does not work because it is incorrectly implemented.
+Even the best-laid plans can go awry if they are under-resourced, under-funded and poorly implemented.
+Make sure you have the right plan in place and the resources and talent needed to implement it correctly.
+If you don’t have enough resources or expertise in-house, partner with an outside firm that does.

-3. Select fewer initiatives, but fully resource those you do.
-Focus on the quality of your efforts rather than delivering quantity.
+- Select fewer initiatives, but fully resource those you do.
+Focus on the quality of your efforts rather than trying to do too many things.
 If you want to try a new technique, decide which old one you are going to stop (or pause).
 It’s far more effective to focus on a few highly targeted techniques than take a shotgun approach and implement a dozen half-baked marketing initiatives.

-4. Make sure you can attract the talent you will need.
-Employer brand is an often-overlooked but crucial element in any marketing effort.
+- Make sure you can attract the talent you will need.
+Your employer brand is an often-overlooked but crucial element in any marketing program.
 Professional services firms that can attract and retain the right talent have a major strategic advantage.

-5. Track each stage of the marketing pipeline.
-Do not measure short-term impacts only.
+- Track each stage of the marketing pipeline.
+Do not measure short-term results only.
 Your marketing plan should align with your firm’s overall business development strategy.
 We’ve seen good results from marketing plans that contain specific milestones, offering a long-term roadmap to grow your firm.

 The right marketing plan and tools give professional services firms the power to expand their horizons and reach audiences in distant markets.
 But your marketing plan has to be flexible.
 Online marketing gives you the power to recognize what is working and what isn’t, and you need to be prepared to make adjustments on the fly.
 But don’t discard traditional tactics that have been working for you just because they are old.
 Carefully consider every technique’s role and value in your marketing, then use research and your best judgment to select the best ones for your plan.
 Just don’t bite off too much, or you may drown in a sea of possibilities.